vchan2/vchan2.github.io/2022DiscreteMath.md

   * Week of Apr.
 3
     * Tuesday, Apr.
 4: 3.1
     * Thursday, Apr.
 6: 3.2
--->

   * Week of Apr.
 24
     * Tuesday, Apr.
 25: Work period
     * Thursday, Apr.
 27: Work period
+-->

   * Week of May.
 1
     * Tuesday, May.
 2: Work period
     * Thursday, May.
 4: Work period
   * Week of May.
 8
     * Tuesday, May.
 9: Work period
     * Thursday, May.
-11: 3.4, Tarski world puzzles II
+11: 3.4, Tarski world puzzles II, Tarski world-like puzzles
   * Week of May.
 15
     * Tuesday, May.
-16: Tarski world-like puzzles
+16: Chapter 3 test
     * Thursday, May.
-18: Chapter 3 test
+18: No class (Div 4 milestone trip)
+  * Week of May.
+22
+    * Tuesday, May.
+23: No class (Div 4 milestone trip)
+    * Thursday, May.
+25: No class (Grade 8 milestone trip)

 ---